kgw220/I-Spy-Garbage/README.md

 The script for the app is in the `app.R` file, again, with all the required libraries/dependencies at the start.
 Again, you may need to install the packages first if you for some reason needed to run the app yourself.

-Any other files in the repo are just the results from running many processes.
-In particular, I added my own explanation of how an CNN works for my own personal understanding in the `model` directory, but this of course is not necessary to run the project at all.

 ## Future Work

 At this point, I'm mostly limited by the power of my computer for future improvements (training the CNN takes a while).
 Though, I may come back and add my own images of miscelleous trash to improve the accuracy of this category.
 I documented some TODOs toward the end of my notebook regarding ideal enhancements, mainly regarding the MLOPs side of the project.